The Dark Future Of Porn

 Despite what advocates and those who profit off of pornography say about its supposed harmlessness or even healthiness, awareness is growing of the tremendous psychological and physiological damage porn inflicts on young men (and young women, though at a lesser percentage).

-And this is not merely because the type of sex depicted in most pornography is domination and/or degradation, and hence, as the argument goes, “all we need to make pornography less damaging is to make porn videos that depict more affectionate and consent-based scenarios.”
+And this is not merely because the type of sex depicted in most pornography is domination and/or degradation, and hence, as the argument goes, “all we have to do to make pornography less damaging is make porn videos that depict more affectionate consent-based scenarios.”
 No, this goes far beyond the liberal cause du jours of anti-objectification and “enthusiastic ongoing consent”, because it’s not just that regular porn consumption increases sexual aggression in men (which it does).
 It’s that a multitude of studies and self-reports by users raise a correlation between porn consumption and erectile dysfunction, increasing inability to become aroused, loss of impulse control, and even diminished testosterone and sperm quality.

-Unsurprisingly what occurs downstream from these problems are failed relationships and marriages, decreased interest in pursuing real sexual encounter, and in extreme cases social ostracism; which then causes the sufferer to seek respite thereby reinforcing the porn addiction.
+Unsurprisingly what occurs downstream from these problems are failed relationships and marriages, decreased interest in pursuing real sexual encounter, and in extreme cases social ostracism; which then causes the sufferer to seek respite, thereby reinforcing the porn addiction.
 Because what is the origin of addiction?
 Addiction stems from an attempt to fill an emotional void.
 So porn addiction over a short time becomes an extremely vicious cycle that has to be starved in order to be defeated.

 Yet despite this heavy cost associated with free unlimited pornography consumption, data from the National Institute of Health reveals that 91% of men (and 60% of women) in the United States consume pornography at least once a month.